TUM-Dev/NavigaTUM/server/README.md

     // min 4 chars, max 1024*1024 chars
   privacy_checked = true,
     // Whether the user has checked the privacy-checkbox.
-    // We are posting the feedback publicly on github (not a EU-Company).
+    // We are posting the feedback publicly on GitHub (not a EU-Company).
 You have to also include such a checkmark.
     // For inspiration on how to do this, see our website. delete_issue_requested = true
     // Whether the user has requested to delete the issue.
-    // If the user has requested to delete the issue, we will delete it from github after processing it
+    // If the user has requested to delete the issue, we will delete it from GitHub after processing it
-    // If the user has not requested to delete the issue, we will not delete it from github and it will remain as a closed issue.
+    // If the user has not requested to delete the issue, we will not delete it from GitHub and it will remain as a closed issue.
 }
 ```